 Ranked!
 FourFourTwo's top 10 most exciting derbies in British football

+Derby day!
+Shirts off, banter loud, PUNCH THAT HORSE, tinnies for the way home.
+What was the score, by the way?

+Off-field shenanigans, both fun and furious, can distract some supporters from the actual football.
+But not FourFourTwo, because we now present Britain’s best derbies by on-pitch entertainment over the past 25 years.

 Now, don’t be angry: providing for the neutrals doesn’t mean we forgot your favourite rivalry.
-Some classic clashes just didn’t make the cut.
-As naughty as Millwall vs West Ham can be, they’ve met all of seven times in 25 years.
+Some classic clashes – such as the Edinburgh derby between Hearts and Hibs – just didn’t make the cut.
+As nawty as Millwall vs West Ham can be, they’ve met all of nine times in 25 years, and being two divisions apart makes it less relevant in 2017.
 It’s the same, but even more so, for Southampton vs Portsmouth.

-Elsewhere, the hard-to-fathom rivalry between Brighton and Crystal Palace brought play-off excitement in 2012-13 but little in the two decades before it.
+Elsewhere, the hard-to-fathom rivalry between Brighton and Crystal Palace brought play-off excitement in 2012/13 but little in the two decades before it, while Ipswich vs Norwich rarely catches the interest of those outside East Anglia, and it’s a similar situation with Northern Ireland’s biggest derbies.
+As for Blackburn vs Burnley and West Brom vs Wolves, the matches are often just dull.
+Sorry.

-Off-field shenanigans, both fun and furious, can distract some supporters from the actual football.
-But not FourFourTwo, because we now present Britain’s best derbies by on-pitch entertainment since 1992.

 10. Aston Villa vs Birmingham